martintara117/password-generator/README.md

 ## Installation

 Please visit my Github page - user name is martintara117.
-Once there, clone my taramartin_portfolio repisitory.
+Once there, clone my password_generator repository.
 After you have cloned, you may add it to your repository.
 From there, you will git pull and type code . to open Visual Studio Code to edit.

 ## Credits

-Credit goes to Georgia Tech Coding Boot Camp - for providing the intial html,css and js to be edited.
+Credit goes to Georgia Tech Coding Boot Camp - for providing the initial html,css and js to be edited.
 Finalized by Tara Martin

 ## Contributing